 What is vehicle fleet management?

 Vehicle fleet management is a series of complex tasks that keep a business's transportation vehicles productive and generating revenue.
-When a fleet is managed correctly, then the cost to operate is reduced, drivers are safe, and customers are happy.
-Fleet management tasks require heavy adminstrative and analytic skillsets as well as comprehensive knowledge of the automotive industry.
-Often times, organizations can outsource these tasks to an experienced partner.
+It includes acquiring and disposing of vehicles, implementing and tracking preventive maintenance schedules , vehicle tracking, recording mileage and fuel usage, maintaining appearance, handling vehicle compliance, and more.
+When a fleet of vehicles are managed correctly, then the cost to operate is reduced, drivers are safe, and customers are happy.

 “When I first was handed a fleet, instantly I had a level 10 panic attack.